 2 tablespoons olive oil

-1 leek, cut in half lengthwise, cleaned thoroughly, and sliced thin
+1 medium leek, cut in half lengthwise, cleaned thoroughly, and sliced thin

-// In the same fry pan, add butter and olive oil and let it sizzle over medium heat.
+// In the same fry pan, add butter and olive oil and let it sizzle over medium-low heat.
 Toss in the potatoes and get them well coated with the fats.
-Season with salt and pepper and cook until golden and cooked through.
+Season with salt and pepper, cover with lid, and cook until golden and cooked through, tossing occasionally.
 Add in the sliced leeks, garlic, and tarragon and saute with the potatoes, using a fork to slightly smash everything together.
 Cook until fragrant.
 Put all of this into a large bowl.

 2 tablespoons mayonnaise, preferably homemade

 // Grab your cod and break it up into pieces into the bowl with the potato mixture.
 Then, add the Parmesan cheese, mayonnaise, panko, dry mustard, cayenne pepper, and s + p.
 Taste for seasonings, adding more spice to suit.
 Then, add the egg and mix everything together until combined.

 Using an ice cream scoop, portion out mixture and form into cakes.
 Put on a plate and stash in fridge to chill for about 30 minutes.